calincoln1-bb/markdown-portfolio/_includes/05-emphasis.md

 ## Listening Languages
 - English
-- Other (I won't understand, but I will still listen :+1:)
+- Other (I won't understand, but I will still listen)